 The Lionhead rabbit has a wool mane circling around their head much like a lion’s mane, hence its name.

 This breed of rabbit is energetic, affectionate and absolutely loves to play.
 They make wonderful family pets as they love to be picked up, held and petted as often as their human handlers like!
+Their outgoing character is one of the many things that makes them such a loveable pet.
 They enjoy roaming around their designated rabbit room, chasing humans around playfully and having plenty of toys they can chew and balls they can play with.
 Their small sizes make them wonderful apartment dwellers and a great pet for homes so long as they have plenty of time out of their enclosures so they can play and bond with their human family.

 Once comfortable, this rabbit will kick back, relax in its den and groom itself with its paws.
 While it enjoys playing and roaming around wherever you let him, they will also happily become tiny little “lap dogs” when the time comes to watch some television after a hard day’s work.
 Their even temperaments and sweet nature also makes them perfect pets for couples, singles, seniors or retirees who would like some furry companionship.

 Rabbits are a little harder to litter train than rabbits and dogs, but it is possible.
 They tend to “go” in one particular corner of their enclosures so they associate whatever material is used in that corner as the ideal place to do the deed.
 Consequently, should you place a few of these litter boxes with the same material in different corners of your home, your rabbit may put two and two together.
 Should they successfully do their business in the correct place, always make sure to reward them with a small piece of fruit or rabbit-safe vegetable.

 Photo credit: Life on White/Bigstock; mdorottya/Bigstock; Viorel Sima/Bigstock